HPCRL/ASPLOS_artifact/README.md

 ## Notes
+* Make IPOPT bin as global visible.
+(Add it in PATH)
 * For stable experiment results, please disable hyperthreading and fix the frequency to the base frequency of the processor

 ## Experiments